 Because the weather in Sweden gets so frigid, residents are careful not to let their extremities dry out.
 Swedish blogger Elin Kling recommends getting frequent manicures, especially in the winter.
-In the meantime, she religiously applies Clarins Hand and Nail Treatment Cream and OPI Avoplex Cuticle Oil to Go.
-Blogger Janni Delér often treats her feet to a foot bath and an electronic foot filing.
-She also applies lotion to her feet morning and night.
+In the meantime, she religiously applies Clarins Hand and Nail Treatment Cream ($30) and OPI ProSpa Nail & Cuticle Oil ($10).

-Swedish women certainly get points for creativity when it comes to sourcing skincare.
+Swedes certainly get points for creativity when it comes to sourcing skincare.
 Actress Alicia Vikander's favorite product actually comes from the Swedish military.
 This "skin defense ointment" is available at the pharmacy in Sweden for less than a euro.
-Vikander says it's manufactured to be an all-around secret weapon—you can treat irritated skin with it, moisturize your lips with it, and even cook with it.
-In the U.S., you can snag a tube on Amazon for $12.
+Vikander says it's manufactured to be an all-around secret weapon—you can treat irritated skin, moisturize your lips, and even cook with it.

-We Americans drown our lives in coconut oil, but avocado and rapeseed are the Swedish woman's oils of choice.
+As Americans, we drown our lives in coconut oil, but avocado and rapeseed are the Swedish woman's oils of choice.
 Swedish model Kelly Gale says she owes her soft skin to slathering avocado oil all over after showering.
-Swedish women also prefer cooking with rapeseed oil, which is loaded with skin-loving vitamin E.
+Swedes also prefer cooking with rapeseed oil, which is loaded with skin-loving vitamin E.

 The primary cause of Swedish women's flawless skin can be found in the kitchen.
 Their fish- and vegetable-laden diets provide a generous dose of fatty acids and vitamins that keep skin plump and hydrated.

 Can't get enough international beauty?
-Don't miss six skincare secrets from real Icelandic women.
+Don't miss skincare secrets from real Icelandic women.